 Loyola University Maryland encourages cocurricular activities which contribute to the academic, social, cultural, spiritual, and recreational growth and development of the student.
 These activities are an integral part of the life of the collegiate community.
 They should contribute to its objectives and goals but remain subordinate to them.
 All students are urged to participate in one or several activities, but are advised to participate only to the extent that their academic progress is not impeded.

 Evergreen Players Productions are designed and directed by the Fine Arts Department faculty and theatre professionals.
 Three productions are presented in McManus Theatre or the department's black box theatre each season.
-Recent productions include Measure for Measure, Dead Man's Cell Phone, The Rimers of Eldritch, and Lysistrata.
+Recent productions include Measure for Measure, Dead Man's Cell Phone, Titus Andronicus, and Waiting for Godot.
 Auditions for all productions are open to the entire College community.
 For those who seek experience behind the scenes, the theatre program offers opportunities to participate in stage crew, set construction, lighting, sound, publicity, costumes, and makeup.

 Loyola is a member of the National Collegiate Athletic Association (NCAA) and competes on the NCAA Division I level.
-The University fields teams in 17 intercollegiate sports: men's and women's basketball, cross country, lacrosse, rowing, soccer, swimming and diving, and tennis; men's golf; women's track and field; and women's volleyball.
-Loyola is a member of the Metro Atlantic Athletic Conference (MAAC), participating in the following MAAC championship sports: basketball, crew, cross country, golf, soccer, swimming and diving, track and field, tennis, and volleyball.
-The men's lacrosse team competes in the ECAC Lacrosse League, and the women’s lacrosse team is a member of the BIG EAST Conference.
+The University fields teams in 18 intercollegiate sports: men's and women's basketball, cross country, lacrosse, rowing, soccer, swimming and diving, and tennis; men's golf; women's indoor and outdoor track and field; and women's volleyball.
+Beginning with the 2013-2014 academic year, Loyola will be a member of the Patriot League in all sports.

 The intercollegiate athletics program at Loyola provides a climate where student-athletes are encouraged to achieve their full academic potential while developing excellent athletic skills in highly-competitive sports.
 Each year, the teams win or compete for conference championships, and student-athletes consistently receive athletic and academic recognition at the national, regional, and conference levels.

-Athletic facilities at Loyola include the 2,000-seat Reitz Arena, home to the Greyhounds’ basketball and volleyball teams.
+Athletic facilities at Loyola include the 2,000-seat Reitz Arena, home to the Greyhounds basketball and volleyball teams.
 The arena is housed within the DeChiaro College Center.
-The Rev. Harold Ridley, S.J., Athletic Complex is home to Loyola’s men’s and women’s lacrosse and soccer teams.
+The Rev. Harold Ridley, S.J., Athletic Complex is home to the men’s and women’s lacrosse and soccer teams.
 The 6,000-seat, state-of-the-art facility opened in March 2010 and is one of the finest of its type in the nation.
-The swimming and diving programs take advantage of an Olympic-size pool in the Mangione Aquatic Center in the University's Fitness and Aquatic Center, while tennis courts complete the comprehensive athletic facilities.
+The swimming and diving programs take advantage of an Olympic-size pool in the Mangione Aquatic Center within the Fitness and Aquatic Center (FAC), while tennis courts complete the comprehensive athletic facilities.
 The track and field team trains and competes at the Johns Hopkins/Loyola Track and Field Complex near the Baltimore Campus.

 The Department of Recreational Sports is an essential component of the Division of Student Development and the overall mission of the University.
 The primary emphasis is grounded in the Jesuit ideal of cura personalis (care of the whole person).
 The department is committed to cultivating the whole person by providing an array of recreation opportunities in an educational, social, and supportive environment.
 To this end, it offers quality programs and service-oriented facility operations which foster healthy lifestyles for the Loyola community.